caminio/caminiojs/README.md

 inside.
 These structure works pretty much the same as rails' organizational strucutre works.

+So keep in mind, that Gear.new() has to be called from the directory relative to the ./app directory.

+#### Gear Options

+##### absolutePath

+An absolute path to the directory containing the app structure.
+Default: ./app

+##### name

+An alternative name this gear should be registered with.
+Default: Filename of the file calling Gear.new().

 ## Model

 Resource management is currently fixed to [mongoose](http://mongoosejs.com), but NeDB is also considered to